macacollins/java-sample/DEPLOYMENT.md

 docker run -it -p 8080:8080 -e "FIBONACCI_SETTING=bigint-forloop" fibonacci-java-sample
 ```

+4. Make requests to localhost:8080/fibonacci?sequenceNumber={yourNumber}, or head to localhost:8080/quick-test.html to access the test webpage.

 # Running with Docker Desktop Kubernetes

 1. First, download Docker Desktop if you don't have it from [this link](https://www.docker.com/products/docker-desktop/)